microsoft/vscode-docs/docs/copilot/overview.md

 ## Chat view

-When developing a project or learning something new, it can be a big help to get AI assistance on your questions, big or small.
+When developing a project or learning something new, it can be a significant help to get AI assistance on your questions, large or small.
 Copilot enables an interactive Chat experience that understands the context of your code, workspace, extensions, settings, and more.

 You can access the Chat view via the Activity Bar: